Multimodal Large Language Model for Visual Navigation: Experiments

 {\bf Metrics.} We report two metrics: success rate (Success) and soft success rate weighted by path length (SoftSPL).
 The Success measures the agent's ability to locate the target object goal within the allocated limit of permissible actions.
 Let $d_{\rm init}$ and $d_{\rm T}$ denote the geodesic distances to the target upon episode start and termination.
 The SoftSPL for an episode is defined as: ${\rm SoftSPL}=\Big( 1 - \frac{d_{\rm T}}{d_{\rm init}}\Big)\cdot \Big( \frac{s}{\max(s, p)}\Big)$, where $s$ and $p$ are the lengths of the shortest path and the path taken by the agent.

+{\bf Baselines.} We compare four groups of baselines to evaluate our method.
+In the first group, we compare our method with non-behavior cloning methods.
+Specifically, we select two representative baselines: reinforcement learning (RL)~\cite{yadav2023habitat} and Goal-Oriented Semantic Exploration (SemExp)~\cite{chaplot2020object}.
+The RL baseline is trained using the DDPPO~\cite{wijmans2019dd} method without human demonstrations.
+On the other hand, SemExp constructs a top-down semantic map by combining the first-person semantic segmentation predictions with depth.
+It determines an exploration objective by considering the semantic map and the target object using a trained exploration policy.
+Furthermore, SemExp devises low-level actions to achieve this objective.

-{\bf Baselines.} We compare three groups of baselines.
-For the first group, we compare our method with state-of-the-art behavior cloning methods.
+For the second group, we compare our method with state-of-the-art behavior cloning methods.
 We consider two baselines from the paper~\cite{ramrakhya2023pirlnav}: IL and RL\_Ft.
 IL~\cite{ramrakhya2023pirlnav} stands for imitation learning, which is learned purely based on behavior cloning.
 RL\_Ft~\cite{ramrakhya2023pirlnav} performs fine-tuning with reinforcement learning on top of the IL method.
 Note that, in Section~\ref{subsubsec:history_collector}, we pre-train our history collector model using the behavior cloning method.
 Hence, another way to understand our history collector is as the IL~\cite{ramrakhya2023pirlnav} method.

-For the second group, we compare our method with three variants.
+For the third group, we compare our method with three variants.
 The first variant involves using the pre-trained multimodal large language model (referred to as ${\rm LLM_{\rm no\,\,ft}}$) without fine-tuning to directly output the action for the agent based on the text prompt.
 We adopt MiniGPT4~\cite{zhu2023minigpt} for this variant.
 The second variant replaces the history collector model with $15$ consecutive observations (including images, GPS, compass values, and previous actions) to fine-tune LLMs, denoted as ${\rm LLM_{\rm consecutive\,\,obs}}$.
 In the third variant, instead of providing a probability output over actions, the model directly predicts the action itself, denoted as ${\rm LLM_{\rm direct\,\,action}}$.

-For the third group, we aim to compare the impact of the collision check in our fine-tuning stage.
+For the fourth group, we aim to compare the impact of the collision check in our fine-tuning stage.
 In Section~\ref{subsec:finetune}, our method sets the probability to zero for the action that leads to a collision during training.
 In this case, we introduce a variant for the baseline that does not include a collision check, denoted as ${\rm LLM_{\rm no\,\,collision\,\,check}}$.